A not uncommon question is how to create reports for an organization that is set up as a tree structure, e.g.

-In this example, each Department may have multiple Sub-departments, each Sub-department might have multiple Programs, and each Program is assigned an Acumatica General Ledger subaccount.
+In this example, each Department may have multiple Sub-departments, each Sub-department might have multiple Programs, and each Program is assigned a General Ledger subaccount.

 We may want to report on an entire Department... or limit a report to just a single Program within that Department.

 Let's take a look at how this might be accomplished

 We will want to set up our report with pulldowns showing the available values for each of our categories - and determine the appropriate subaccount(s) to use, based on the value of each category: